What is life insurance?

 So when you get a policy with a 20-year term, the insurance company will pay your beneficiaries if you die within the next 20 years.
 And with most policies, your premiums won’t increase during that time.

 Term life insurance is the most affordable option.
 If you’re young and healthy, you could get a policy worth $100,000 for the price of a large pizza each month.
-However, signing up in your golden years would be much more costly, as you’re a much higher risk.
+However, signing up in your golden years would lead to much higher insurance costs, as you’re a much higher risk.

 This option is great if you feel you only need coverage for a set period — say, until the home is paid off and the kids move out.